 Keep fresh air circulating by opening windows whenever the temperature allows.
 We also recommend using exhaust fans in your bathroom and kitchen frequently to remove pollutants and bring in more fresh air.

 4. Chat Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Neal Harris Service Experts has a fix to help your household breathe better.
+From whole-home air purifiers, Neal Harris Service Experts has a fix to help your household breathe better.
 We’ll help you select the ideal option during your free home comfort assessment.
 Give us a call at 816-787-0500 to book yours right away!